r-suri/the-depth-factor/README.md

 ### Completed
 - Core platform architecture and design
-- AI chat integration with Together.ai
+- AI chat integration with Anthropic Claude models
 - Website as homepage with content showcase
 - Hidden chat interface for development
 - About page with professional information